ekmas/neobrutalism-components/CONTRIBUTING.md

 - `app` - All pages are inside this directory.
 - `components/app` - Components for the website.
-- `components/react/components` - Neobrutalism react components that will be displayed on each react component page (in code blocks).
-- `components/react/examples` - Neobrutalism react components examples that will be displayed on each react component page (components above code blocks).
+- `components/ui` -  Components that will be displayed on each component page in code blocks (utility classes).
-- `components/ui` - Neobrutalism shadcn components that will be displayed on each shadcn component page (in code blocks).
+- `components/css-vars` -  Components that will be displayed on each component page in code blocks (css variables).
-- `components/shadcn/examples` - Neobrutalism shadcn components examples that will be displayed on each shadcn component page (components above code blocks).
+- `components/examples` - Components examples that will be displayed on each component page (components above code blocks).
-- `data/components/react.ts` - Array of all react components and their markdown files.
-- `data/components/shadcn.ts` - Array of all shadcn components and their markdown files.
+- `data/components.ts` - Array of all components and their markdown files.
-- `data/colors.ts` - Array of all color palettes.
 - `data/theme.jsonc` - Theme for code blocks.
 - `lib/utils.ts` - Utility functions.
 - `markdown` - All mdx files are here.
 They will be imported from `/app`.